thelfer/tfel/docs/web/associated-projects.md

 ![](img/VoidsGrowth.png "Simulation of Void growth")

-`Cast3M` is a finite element tool box for structural and fluid mechanics developped by `CEA`: <http://www-cast3m.cea.fr/>. `MFront` is packaged with `Cast3M` since 2019.
+`Cast3M` is a finite element toolbox for structural and fluid mechanics developed by `CEA`: <http://www-cast3m.cea.fr/>. `MFront` is packaged with `Cast3M` since 2019.

 The interface to this solver is described on [this page](castem.html).